DamilolaAdegunwa/EkiHire/README.md

 Wallet Creation

-#Stages & Costs for the HireEki App Development

-Before we proceed with the HireEki app development cost, it is very much necessary to make you fully understand how the app software is actually created from clickable prototype to production (market-ready product).

-#Essentially, the entire process is divided into a few phases, namely:
+# Essentially, the entire process is divided into a few phases, namely:

 Pre-development Stage (also known as the discovery or research phase) – 4 weeks